 Quoted market prices or dealer quotes for similar instruments are used for long-term debt.
 Other techniques, such as estimated discounted cash flows, are used to determine fair value for the remaining financial instruments.
-The fair value of derivatives is calculated as the present value of the estimated future cash flows.
+The fair value of interest rate and currency swaps is calculated as the present value of the estimated future cash flows.
 The fair value calculations have been adjusted to incorporate own and counter-party credit risk and funding risk.